lj-ditrapani/game-of-life-scala/README.md

 TODO
 ----

+In config specs; make a

+        val blinker_board_num = "3"

+or

+        val blinker_board_num = boards.get_index("blinker").toString

+to easily change in case list order changes when adding new boards

 Use a config file.
 Check for config file in local dir & home dir & ~/.config/
 - .ljd-game-of-life